 - Employees feeling stagnant in their roles

 - Positions that lack purpose

 - Weak or no DEIB program

-Fortunately, a solution like a)plan is designed to address every single one of these challenges.
-By working with employees to set both personal and professional goals, a)plan’s coaching method has led to the following results among users:
+Fortunately, coaching for employee retention with a solution like a)plan is designed to address every single one of these challenges.
+By working with employees to set both personal and professional goals, a)plan’s coaching method has led to the following results among our clients:

 - 94% identified important goals and increased fulfillment

 - 76% increased motivation by tracking progress toward goals

 - 57% improved their moods by keeping a gratitude list in the a)plan app